User Authentication

 The below describes the general approach to adding user authentication to a game that previously had no user authentication.
 For titles that already have a way for players to create an account, see the next section.
 When it comes to triggering user authentication to prompt a player to make an account there are two primary approaches commonly seen in games today.

-On Game Launch: When a player loads your game for the first time a title screen is shown with buttons prompting the player to either make an account or continue as a guest.
+1. On Game Launch: When a player loads your game for the first time a title screen is shown with buttons prompting the player to either make an account or continue as a guest.
 The Guest option is often relegated to normal text while the account creation options are given larger more enticing buttons.
 If a player chooses to proceed as a guest the account creation options can be accessed from a menu (like settings) in-game.

-Player Triggered: This represents the most common approach.
+1. Player Triggered: This represents the most common approach.
 When a player starts the game they are automatically playing as a guest account and must trigger account creation themselves.
 The game's settings menu is the most common location to allow the player to sign in and out.

-A third less common approach can be seen in mobile titles which have social systems integrated into their core loop: A hard currency bonus gifted to the player for creating an account.
+A third less common approach can be seen in mobile titles with social systems integrated into their core loop: A hard currency bonus gifted to the player for creating an account.
 This strategy allows developers to call attention to their login options (usually still in the settings menu) and also increase the number of players that create an account.

 In-Game Implementation: Existing Account Creation